The 100 Most Influential Queer Books of All Time

 Redefining Realness: My Path to Womanhood, Identity, Love & So Much More by Janet Mock (2010)

-Janet Mock is writer, correspondent, and editor who came out publicly as a trans woman in 2011 after being a staff editor at People magazine for several years.
+Janet Mock is a writer, correspondent, and editor who came out publicly as a trans woman in 2011 after being a staff editor at People magazine for several years.
 This book is a memoir of her teen years that reflects on growing up in a family haunted by poverty and drug addiction, her sexual abuse as a child, her harassment in high school, and more.
 It is noteworthy as one of the first, if not the first, books written by a trans person who transitioned when they were young.
 This courageous and bold memoir is reflective of Mock’s advocacy and her success in telling her story and standing up for trans women of color and sex workers.

 You may also know her through her work on Pose, the groundbreaking show that follows the lives of trans women and the queer community in the New York ballroom scene in the late 1980s.
 Mock is a writer and producer on the show.
-Her deal with Netflix in 2019 that gave them exclusive rights to her TV series and a first-look option on feature film projects made her the first openly trans woman of color to secure such a deal with a major content company.
+Her deal with Netflix in 2019 gave them exclusive rights to her TV series and a first-look option on feature film projects made her the first openly trans woman of color to secure such a deal with a major content company.

 Content warnings for transphobia, sexual assault, child abuse, gun violence, addiction, racism, racial slurs.